thexqin/aws-emr-spark/README.md

 ## Sample Analysis & Capabilities

-The provided sample files highlight the analytical capabilities demonstrated in this repository.
 Here are some key outputs and insights:

 ### Data Loading and Initial Inspection